tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-book-review-microsoft-sql-server-1.md

 **Chapter 7: Beyond the Fundamentals of Querying**

-Everybody has heard of the new Windowing functions in SQL 2012 but little people can explain it as clear and simple as it&#8217;s written down in this book.
+Everybody has heard of the new Windowing functions in SQL 2012 but little people can explain it as clear and simple as it's written down in this book.
 Also pivoting is explained again and all the possibilities of groupings and grouping sets are written out in plain T-SQL and with use of the functions so you can really see what the different key words are doing.
 So the chapter goes indeed beyond the fundamentals, but I would mark it as one of the essentials you should learn about T-SQL

 **Chapter 8: Data Modification**